datfxtrader/SuSiChat/SUNA_INTEGRATION.md

 1. Start the Suna backend service
 2. Start the Tongkeeper application
-3. Navigate to the "Suna Agent" section in the Tongkeeper UI
+3. Navigate to the "Research Agent" section in the Tongkeeper UI
-4. Interact with Suna through the provided chat interface
+4. Interact with the Research Agent through the enhanced chat interface

 ## API Endpoints

-The following endpoints have been added to the Tongkeeper API to facilitate Suna integration:
+The following endpoints have been added to the Tongkeeper API to facilitate research integration:

-- `POST /api/suna/message` - Send a message to the Suna agent
+- `POST /api/suna/message` - Send a message to the research agent
 - `GET /api/suna/conversations/:conversationId` - Retrieve conversation history

 ## Frontend Components

-- `SunaChat` - Main chat interface component for interacting with Suna
+- `ResearchAgent` - Enhanced research interface with depth controls and source formatting
-- `useSuna` - React hook for managing Suna state and API communication
+- `useSuna` - React hook for managing research state and API communication

 ## Future Enhancements